 In Q3(3rd June 2023: CHAM VAN Project signed Memorandum of Understanding (MOU) with Chiradzulu and Phalombe District Councils and also Non-Governmental Organization Regulatory Authority (NGORA) concerning partnership and collaboration in development programs and service delivery.

-In Q4, CHAM conducted dissemination and closeout meeting with76 (69 males and 7 females) key DHMTs, Coordinators and Community influencers.
-This meeting aimed at obtaining the insights from key DHMT, coordinators and community influencers (faith leaders, political leaders, Senior HSAs and Traditional leaders from ADC members) about the impact, best practices and dissemination of the successes of the project for possible replication and also to discuss with key Community structures on issues related to sustainability of the gains of the VAN project through existing trained structures to increase uptake of Covid-19 Vaccines
+In Q4, CHAM conducted dissemination and closeout meeting with76 (69 males and 7 females) key DHMT members, Coordinators and Community influencers.
+This meeting aimed at obtaining the insights from key DHMT members, coordinators and community influencers (faith leaders, political leaders, Senior HSAs and Traditional leaders from ADC members) about the impact, best practices and dissemination of the successes of the project for possible replication and also to discuss with key Community structures on issues related to sustainability of the gains of the VAN project through existing trained structures to increase uptake of Covid-19 Vaccines

 Joint planning sessions